Amsterdam to Koblenz

 Amsterdam:

 There is a direct train that leaves 6 times per hour from the airport to Amsterdam Central Station.
 It takes about 16 minutes.
-The price for a train ticket Schiphol-Amsterdam Central is approx. € 4,20 per person for a single journey.
+The price for a train ticket to Schiphol-Amsterdam Central is approx. € 4,20 per person for a single journey.
 Walking distance to the barge is about 10 to 15 minutes.
 A taxi from the airport to the barge in Amsterdam takes about 30 minutes and costs approx. €45

 Koblenz: